IN-CORE/incore-helm/README.md

 ## ChangeLog

-### 0.1.0
+### 1.0.0

-This is the first release of the helm chart
+This is the first release of the helm chart for INCORE 2.0.0